 You can customize how the map appears in the map app and data screens.

-NOTE: If necessary, you can customize the map settings for specific activities instead of using the system settings.
+NOTE: If necessary, you can customize the map settings for specific activities instead of using the system settings (Activity Map Settings, page 84).

 Hold MENU, and select Map.